jogoes/caradverts/README.md

 implementation just in order to get started.
 The `JdbcCarAdvertRepository` is a pure JDBC-based implementation which I implemented in order to provide a persistent storage.
-But since Jdbc has its issues (type safety etc.) and I wanted to try jOOQ in combination with Play anway I added another jOOQ-based implementation in `JooqCarAdvertRepository`.
+But since Jdbc has its issues (type safety etc.) and I wanted to try jOOQ in combination with Play anyway I added another jOOQ-based repository implementation in `JooqCarAdvertRepository`.

 jOOQ is based on generated code which can be created using the `generateJOOQ` sbt task.
 Note, that this requires the evolutions being applied to the database in order to generate